 Steve says his most memorable marathon was the Petra Desert Marathon in 2014.
 It is in the heart of the Jordanian desert in a mountainous region, close to the ancient, lost city of Petra.
 And it features a brutal 5K climb near the finish.

-Traveling and meeting so many diverse people gives me a fresh perspective and a more nuanced understanding of different cultures.
-It helps expand my awareness and helps me be a better person.
+Traveling and meeting so many new people helps me expand my awareness and be a better person.

 It was beautiful, moving, and scary-but-thrilling as heck.